AndrewJBateman/angular-firebase-access/README.md

 ## :clipboard: Status & To-Do List

 * Status: Working.
-With my Google login I can Create, Read, Update and Delete blog posts.
+With a Google login it is possible to Create, Read, Update and Delete blog posts.
 * To-Do: Use to update posts and images for website

 ## :clap: Inspiration

 * [Blog post images from Unsplash](https://unsplash.com/)

+## :file_folder: License

+* This project is licensed under the terms of the MIT license.

 ## :envelope: Contact

-* Repo created by [ABateman](https://www.andrewbateman.org) - you are welcome to [send me a message](https://andrewbateman.org/contact)
+* Repo created by [ABateman](https://github.com/AndrewJBateman), email: gomezbateman@yahoo.com